 Got a question?

 You can!
-I like to pound my chicken breasts down a little with a rolling pin (this tenderises the meat and also will help it cook more evenly) before cooking.
-You can also use chicken tenderloin.
+I like to pound my chicken breasts down a little with a rolling pin (this tenderises the meat and also helps it cook more evenly) before cooking.
+You can also use chicken tenderloins.

 You definitely can.
 You can either cook the chicken and then enjoy the wraps cold, or marinate the chicken up to 24 hours ahead of time.
 Then just cook the chicken and arrange the wraps when you’re ready.